 To determine the sample size, we carried out an a-priori power analysis (Lakens, 2014), using the package “WebPower” (Zhang & Yuan, 2018).
 We set the alpha level to 0.05, and aimed for a power of 80%.
 Regarding the effect size, we identified the Smallest Effect Size of Interest (Lakens, 2022).
 We used a subjective justification based on prior meta-analyses (Lakens et al., 2018).
 As there is no meta-analysis directly comparing positive self-presentation in person and on different social media, we relied on Ruppel et al. (2017) meta-analysis examining the difference between computer-mediated and face-to-face self-disclosure.
 Their findings indicated an average meta-analytic effect size of r = .211 (equivalent to f = 0.216).
 Based on these parameters, our power analysis for a repeated measures ANOVA indicated that we require at least 219 participants for Hypothesis 1 (within-subject effects), and 270 participants for Hypothesis 2 (interaction effects).
 Our study design is, therefore, statistically powered to detect an effect size of .21.
 If we observe an effect greater than .21, it will be informative, though not necessarily indicative of a meaningful effect.
 Conversely, if the effect size is less than .21, while we can rule out larger effects, smaller yet significant effects could still be theoretically and practically meaningful.
 To account for potential non-adherence to instructions by some participants, we also plan to oversample, aiming for a total of 350 participants.

 In order to have an older and more gender-balanced sample, the data collection was conducted on the paid platform Prolific.
 First, a selection study was carried out to ensure that participants used the three social media (Facebook, Instagram, and Twitter/X) at least once a month to interact with users (post and/or comment).
 As pre-registered, as soon as 350 persons have completed the study in full, the collection was stopped.
 As with the pilot study, participants who did not follow the instructions were also removed from the study.
 The participant flow is presented in Figure 3.
 The final sample consists of 312 participants, with 102 assigned to the Facebook condition, 108 to Instagram, and 102 to Twitter/X. The average age of participants was 31.23 years (SD = 9.74), with 157 women, 149 men, and six participants identifying as another gender or opting not to disclose.
 The majority of participants were employed full-time (n = 225), 42 were students, 18 were unemployed, and the rest reported being in other situations (n = 27).
+On average, participants' frequency of use of Instagram was higher (M = 6.22, SD = 1.27) than their frequency of use of Facebook (M = 5.58, SD = 1.76) and Twitter/X (M = 5.42, SD = 1.77).

 [Insert Figure 3]